McDonald’s Quarter Pounder is an iconic burger loved by many. You can make this tasty hamburger at home with this easy copycat recipe.

 How to Make McDonald’s Quarter Pounder

-- Rehydrate minced onions with warm water for 15 minutes then drain off the excess water.
+- If using dried (dehydrated) onions, rehydrate them with warm water for 15 minutes then drain off the excess water.

 - Toast the buns in a cast iron or stainless steel skillet over medium heat for about a minute or until browned.